 When an identity thief can access your ID aka Social Security number, they can also create credit in your name.
 However, if your credit file is frozen, the bad guys can’t access it any longer.
 With a credit freeze, your credit file is inaccessible.

-To get access to your frozen credit, when you need to new line of credit, you have to use a credit bureau issued PIN to unlock or unfreeze it.
+To get access to your frozen credit, when you need to new line of credit, you have to use a credit bureau issued PIN to unfreeze it.
 It’s easy.
-Freezing a credit report doesn’t affect any existing lines of credit, and the process is free for those who are victims of identity theft.
-For almost a decade, the big three credit bureaus, Experian, Trans Union, and Equifax, allow non-victims to pay a small charge and also get their credit frozen.
+Freezing a credit report doesn’t affect any existing lines of credit, and the process is free for everyone including kids.

 When is it a Good Idea to Freeze Your Credit?